 The song is positively electrifying, with an aggressive stomping beat-driven melody highlighted by pounding drums and piano keys, and fortified with a heavy thumping bass line, gritty synths and fantastic guitar work.
 The track’s massive sound combined with Willett and Briggs’ fiery vocals never fails to cover me with goosebumps.
 Shockingly, the song was not a very big hit, peaking only at #9 on the Billboard Adult Alternative and #12 on the Alternative charts.
 It spent two weeks at #1 on my own Weekly Top 30 chart, however.

-The darkly amusing and rather violent video shows Willett and Briggs singing the song interspersed with scenes of a couple hell-bend on killing each other.
+The darkly amusing and rather violent video shows Willett and Briggs singing the song interspersed with scenes of a couple hell-bent on killing each other.
 By the time the song was released, Bishop Briggs had become quite popular in her own right, and many of her fans complained that her vocals weren’t prominent enough on the song.
 So, Cold War Kids invited her back into the studio so she could dub more of her vocals onto the track.
 The official video was reissued with her vocals given greater prominence.

 The song at #65 on my list of 100 Best Songs of the 2010s is “Coming of Age” by Los Angeles-based alternative pop-rock band Foster the People.
 Though I really liked their debut single “Pumped Up Kicks” a lot (it appears later on this list), it was their beautiful, introspective song “Coming of Age” that made me fall in love with them, and they’ve been one of my favorite bands ever since.
 I saw them in concert at L.A.’s Shrine Auditorium in November 2014, and a photo I took of them has remained as my Twitter header pic since I created my account in August 2015.
 A few months after creating my account, I was pleasantly shocked when Foster the People followed me back, most likely because band front man Mark Foster saw his band pictured on my Twitter page.